-Investment Authority: We manage investment accounts on a discretionary basis whereby we will decide which investments to buy or sell for your account.
+Investment Authority We manage investment accounts on a discretionary basis whereby we will decide which investments to buy or sell for your account.
 You may limit our discretionary authority (for example, limiting the types of securities that can be purchased or sold for your account) by providing our firm with your restrictions and guidelines in writing.
 We also offer non-discretionary investment management services whereby we will provide advice, but you will ultimately decide which investments to buy and sell for your account.
 You have an unrestricted right to decline to implement any advice provided by our firm on a non-discretionary basis.

-Investment Offerings: We provide advice on various types of investments (like mutual funds, ETFs, and fixed income securities).
+Investment Offerings We provide advice on various types of investments.
 Our services are not limited to a specific type of investment or product.